How to cite a Constitution in APA

 • U.S. Const. amend.
 XXIV.

-A repealed constitutional provision should include the year it was repealed in parentheses after the citation.
+A repealed constitutional provision should include the year it was repealed in parentheses following the citation.

 U.S. Const. [article/amendment]. [section/clause] (repealed year).